 The Model of 1953/Pre-34 was a 6-shot .22 LR designed to ride in the pack and satchel of a fisherman, hunter, hiker or some other outdoorsman as an essential part of his equipment, or kit, though not necessarily as a primary firearm.

 This intended use has lent the name “Kit Gun” to whole generations of revolvers and guns intended for similar purposes.

 Later on in the late 1970’s, the Kit Gun concept was released in with full stainless, as opposed to carbon, steel production, and the Model 63 was born.
 Descendants include the Model 651 in .22 Magnum, and an ultralight alloy version, the Model 317.

-No matter what new and improved versions are produced, it is the Model 63 which is often seen as the ideal melding of better characteristics: a good trigger, ample capacity, efficient sights and a just-right heft make the Model 63 extremely easy to shoot and no trouble to carry, even on extended forays.
+No matter what new and improved versions are produced, it is the Model 63 which is often seen as the ideal melding of better characteristics: a good trigger, ample capacity, efficient sights and a just-right heft lend the Model 63 to easy shot placement and comfortable carry, even on extended forays.

 In the next section, we’ll dive into the specifics of this cherished rimfire.